Welcome to Newark

 Start at James Street Commons Historic District, a quaint neighborhood of 19th-century brownstones that have been lovingly preserved, and walk past the new Audible Cathedral building towards Washington Park.
 Once there, stop in the Newark Museum, New Jersey’s largest museum, and take in the permanent collections.
 Then take a stroll just a few doors down to the Newark Public Library, a historical gem with unique exhibits and titles.
 Afterward, walk across the park to Barcade, play a few games and have a sip or two.

 Done gaming?
 Walk along Broad Street to the Hahne’s Building, which houses Whole Foods and Express Newark, an interesting and active arts hub on the 2nd floor.
-Exit the Hahne’s Building onto Halsey Street (you may want to stop by Marcus B&P for a bite on your way out) and head south to Black Swan Espresso for a hot coffee and hibiscus donuts.
+Exit the Hahne’s Building onto Halsey Street and head south to Black Swan Espresso for a hot coffee and hibiscus donuts.
 More arts and culture are just a few steps away at the GRAMMY Museum Prudential Center, which houses musical exhibits and interactive fun for the whole family.

 On the other side of the Prudential Center arena is the brand new three-acre park, Mulberry Commons, which features plenty of outdoor seating, a large slide, a fountain, and play areas.